schr0841/cnn_project/README.md

 # Ensembling versus Chaining Models

+We defined, compiled, and trained the ResNet50-based (first_model) and the CNN base model (second_model) individually before ensembling and chaining the two models.
+We wanted to see if a noticeable improvement in accuracy was possible by combining first_model and second_model, and if the manner in which we combined the models (ensembling versus chaining) would generate a noticeable accuracy difference between the two methods.

-We trained the ResNet50-based model (first_model) and the cnn base model (second_model) on the CT chest scan images in the training_set (613 images) and validation_set (315 images) directories.
+We trained first_model and second_model on the CT chest scan images in the training_set (613 images) and validation_set (315 images) directories.
 We maintained for evaluation puposes 72 unseen images in the testing_set directory.
-All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes pertaining to three different types of cancer.
+All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes indicating three different types of cancer.

-The data sets were generated using the tf.keras.preprocessing.image_dataset_from_directory method.
-This is to say they were not generated using the ImageDataGenerator, as datasets elsewhere in this study may have been generated.
-Also of note, the image_size was set to (224, 224) because the ResNet50-based model expects images of that size.
-For purposes of consistency, the image_size was set to (224, 224) for the custom_cnn_model as well. label_mode for the three datasets were set to "int" (integer) because images belong to one of four classes.
+We used the preprocessing.image_dataset_from_directory method to generate the three data sets.
+This is to say we did not use the ImageDataGenerator to create the datasets, as may have been done elsewhere in this study.
+Also of note, we set the image_size to (224, 224) for first_model because ResNet50-based models expect images of that size.
+For purposes of consistency, we set the image_size to (224, 224) for second_model as well.
+We set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

 <img width="761" alt="Screenshot 2024-09-11 171824" src="https://github.com/user-attachments/assets/569253a0-4c3b-4329-9596-c99e7dbc291a">
 <img width="685" alt="Screenshot 2024-09-11 171939" src="https://github.com/user-attachments/assets/d9ca206c-6903-48b6-a523-ae54cd1d9404">

-We defined, compiled, trained, and evaluated both models individually before turning our attention to ensembling and chaining the two models.
-We wanted to see if a noticeable improvement in accuracy was possible by combining firat_model and second_model, and if there would be a noticeable difference between ensembling accuracy and chaining accuracy.

 The original ResNet50 model is pretrained on a multi-million image dataset with 1,000 classes of images.
-To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it, resulting in the definition of first_model.
-As the cnn base model, second_model, was designed to accomplish the task at hand, alternations to this model were not necessary until it came time to chain the models.
+To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it and remove its original output layer. first_model became our resulting ResNet50-based model.
+As we designed the cnn base model, second_model, for our four-class classification, we did not need to make any alternations to this model until it came time to chain first_model and second_model.

 ### first_model
 <img width="747" alt="Screenshot 2024-09-12 165648" src="https://github.com/user-attachments/assets/5095917b-e89a-4d8f-94be-c6aab6a140fd">